dmbaturin/iproute2-cheatsheet/site/index.md

 ip rule add uidrange 3000-3000 lookup 20
 ```

-To apply a rule to a single user, use the same UID for both start and end of the range.
+To apply a rule to a single user, use the same UID for both the start and end of the range.

 <h3 id="ip-rule-add-priority">Set rule priority</h3>